eth-cscs/eth-cscs.github.io/scientific_computing/performance_report/README.md

  |  59.2% | 1,236.266484 | 110.728787 |  8.8% |          1.0 |USER
  ```

- The first lines come from the top of the report file, while MPI and USER are listed in Table 1, Read and Write in Table 2.
+ The first lines come from the top of the report file and can be retrieved with the command
+ `grep -A 12 Experiment <report_file>.rpt`
+ The MPI and USER lines are listed in report Tables and can be retrieved with the commands
+ `grep \|MPI <report_file>.rpt`
+ `grep \|USER <report_file>.rpt`
  Please complete the summary information following the guidelines available in the performance report template and check the [example performance report](example_performance_report.html) provided (please note that this report comes from a small testcase, therefore it is shown only to help you find the required information within the text).

 ## Additional information